jasonbayton/11ty/_src/support.md

 <!-- Service 2: Text left, image right -->
 <div class="service-item grid grid-column-2-1 grid-column-mobile-1 grid-gap-30 padding-top-20 padding-bottom-20">
   <div class="service-text">
-    <h3>Device selection & solution validation</h3>
+    <h2>Device selection & solution validation</h2>

-I've collaborated with all major Android OEMs and leading EMM vendors in the last several years.
-Do you want to cut through the marketing and focus on hardware, form factors, and solutions _tailored to your use case?_ I challenge you to find someone who's gone hands-on with more product.
+Having collaborated with all major Android OEMs and leading EMM vendors — and with my work acknowledged and promoted by the likes of Google, Sony, Samsung, and HMD/Nokia - I can help cut through the marketing and focus on solutions tailored to your use case.

 With a focus on overall TCO rather than short-term quick wins, together we'll ensure your organisation is running the best possible hardware for the best return on investment over the period _you define_.

   </div>
   <div class="service-image mobile-hidden">